RapGenerator/ZhouZiqun/README.md

 - Mengxin shared her ideas towards paper "An interactive Poetry Generation System".
 Ready to write code about modified beam search with score mentioned in that paper.
 - Planning to change the encoder to Bi-LSTM in the previous model.
 - Planning to study Yunsheng's skip-thoughts model implementation.
+### 2018-08-08
+- Implement Bi-LSTM Encoder and trained for a about 80 epochs.
+Some improvements towards the fluency of the sentences have emerged.
+- Study Yunsheng's Skip Thought model.
+Great improvements towards the semantic association between sentences have emerged.
+- Combine two models mentioned above to generate Bi-SkipThought model.
+Training in progress.
+- Discuss about keyword generation with Yunsheng and Weiwen.
+Planning to implement a keyword-to-sentence model tomorrow.
+Need further discussion with tutor.